valderman/wanchan/README.md

 Make sure you have the [Haskell platform](http://haskell.org/platform) installed and the [Haste compiler](https://haste-lang.org) and check out the repository.

+In he repository root, run `make deps` to install all necessary dependencies.
-In the repository root, run `make user-install` to install nyanbda into `~/.local/bin`.
+Then, run `make user-install` to install nyanbda into `~/.local/bin`.
 You can also run `make global-install` as root, to install for all users, or just `make` and grab the resulting binary yourself.